StoicDreams/FileProxy/Docs/README.md

 As a developer of several websites, I like to store common files in a central repository.
 But, certain website features require files to be loaded locally in order to take advantage of cacheing.
 And that's why I created this project.
 So I can retain my common files in my central CDN server, but load them to the client as if they were loaded locally from the website being visited.

-# Getting Startet - Nuget
+# Getting Startet - Nuget.org

-This project will be available for projects via a Nuget package.
-I will update this when it is live.
+Included in the [Stoic Dreams Web Server](https://www.nuget.org/packages/StoicDreamsWebServer/) package.

+Or get the standalone [Stoic Dreams File Proxy](https://www.nuget.org/packages/FileProxy/) package.

 ### Prerequisites